bitcoin-tools/nodebuilder/.github/SECURITY.md

 We greatly appreciate your help in identifying and reporting security vulnerabilities.

-If you discover a security vulnerability, please report it through our [GitHub Security Advisories](https://github.com/bitcoin-tools/nodebuilder/security/advisories/new).
+If you discover a critical security vulnerability, please responsibly disclose by creating a [security advisory](https://github.com/bitcoin-tools/nodebuilder/security/advisories/new).

-If you prefer to communicate outside of GitHub, you can create an issue asking to connect over a secure channel.
+If you prefer to communicate outside of GitHub, create a (private) security advisory or (public) issue asking to connect over a secure channel.